ART Albuquerque Has Route 66 Style!

 I also appreciate the new street lighting installed all along the Route 66 corridor.
 Central Ave. feels livelier and safer after dark which can only be a good thing for tourism and business.
 I’m looking forward to seeing ART fully operational!

 Here it is!
-The Iceberg Cafe & Filling Station, located just outside of Route 66 during the late 1930s to early 1940s is the inspiration for the canvas awnings on ART stations.
+The Iceberg Cafe & Filling Station, located just outside of Albuquerque on Route 66 during the late 1930s to early 1940s is the inspiration for the canvas awnings on ART stations.
 The photo below shows the Iceberg Cafe in its heyday (thanks, Library of Congress) Can you see the influence?
 Check out this blog for more fascinating Iceberg Cafe trivia!

 What provides the inspiration for the ‘space-age’ signs that adorn each ART station?
 Thankfully, that inspiration survives!
 It is the vintage roadside motel sign from the Premiere Motel in Nob Hill East seen in the photo below.
 How cool is that?